University of Florida student housing: Honors Housing

 The University of Florida Honors Program offers housing for freshmen at the Honors Village.
 This residentially-based academic community consists of five residence halls and integrates the housing needs of Honors residents with facilities, staff, and programs in support of the Honors Program.

 In total 1,407 residents can be accommodated.
 With the facility, each building is "themed" to accommodate honors students including a "Mindfulness Community" with meditation spaces, a student library, a makers space, study spaces, and sound damped music rooms.

 Graduate and family housing

-The graduate and family housing complexes are: Corry Village, Diamond Village, Maguire Village, Tanglewood Village, and University Village South.
+The graduate and family housing complexes are: Corry Village, Diamond Village, Maguire Village, Tanglewood Village, and University Village South ("UVS").
 In addition they may reside in the UF affiliate The Continuum.
+Instead of renovating the 44 historic brick buildings, the University spent over $10,000,000 to tear down Maguire Village and University Village South in 2025 after years of controversy and a multi-year community campaign to save them from demolition, including an online Petition which garnered over 1800 signatures in opposition as of May 2025.

 Dependent children residing in the student housing with their parents are assigned to schools in the Alachua County Public Schools.
 As of 2015, residents of Diamond Village, Maguire Village, Tanglewood Village, and University Village South are assigned to Idylwild Elementary School.
 Corry Village and The Continuum are in the zone for Finley Elementary School.
 Kanapaha Middle School and Gainesville High School are the assigned secondary schools for all of the properties except for Tanglewood Village, which is instead assigned to Lincoln Middle School and Eastside High School.

+Graduate Students and their families living in Graduate and Family Housing are represented by the Mayors' Council, one of the establishing and charter member organizations of UF Student Government.